chris-montero/terra/README.md

 * My mom, for sponsoring this project.
 Thanks mom.

 # Contributing
-You are welcome to contribute by opening issues, comitting code, or donations.
+You are welcome to contribute by opening issues, comitting code, or through donations.

 https://ko-fi.com/chrismontero